DFE-Digital/find-a-tuition-partner/README.md

 dotnet user-secrets set "GoogleTagManager:ContainerId" "<CONTAINER_ID>" -p UI
 ```

-### Google Analytics (GA4)
+### Google Analytics (GA4 - superseded by GTM)

-Google Analytics is used to track service traffic and usage.
+Google Analytics was historically used directly to track service traffic and usage.
+It is now added via Google Tag Manager as explained above.
 There is a separate property per environment with an associated data stream and therefore measurement id.

 If you need to test Google Analytics integration from your development environment, use the following command to add the neccessary user secret: